The Difference Between Taxonomies, Categories, and Tags (Oh My!)

 Brand Name: Rolf Ahl

 This shows how taxonomies are used to define relationships between posts.
 So on the front end, visitors can sort items based on their category, tags, product type, and so forth.
-Indeed, any aspect of your posts can be classified and organized with taxonomies.
+Indeed, any Aspect of your posts can be classified and organized with taxonomies.

 Real-world example